rapid7/insightconnect-plugins/sentry/help.md

 #### Update Issue

-This action is used to update an individual issues's attributes (only the attributes submitted are modified).
+This action is used to update an individual issue's attributes (only the attributes submitted are modified).

 ##### Input